Certificate in Trilingual Interpreting (Non-Credit)

 Overview

-This non-credit Certificate in Trilingual Interpreting (CITRI) program is taught exclusively online and will run from September to May.
+This non-credit Certificate in Trilingual Interpreting (CITRI) program is taught in a blended format online and will run from September to May.
 This program provides professional specialized development for trilingual interpreters and aspiring trilingual interpreters with fundamental tools that contribute to their growth as interpreters and help them build skills for their trilingual work.
 Participants will practice their skills in bilingual interpretation between ASL and Spanish, English and Spanish, and ASL and English.
 In parallel with existing modules, this program offers supplemental content for participants who are fluent in Chinese (Cantonese or Mandarin).
 Upon completion of the program, the interpreter may receive up to 15 Continuing Education Units (CEUs) from the Registry of Interpreters for the Deaf which can be used to meet trilingual CEU requirements for the Texas BEI Trilingual certification.

 The online application deadline is June 1.
 Applicants will receive an email by July 1, with a decision on their application status.